microsoft/WhatTheHack/052-SAPAppModernization/Student/Challenge-08.md

 ## Description
 We can use SAP's gateway services and Logic Apps to directly call existing code from Azure services in a convenient manner.

-Install a new vm into your vnet or use an existing already running Windows VM and install the Logic Apps On-premises data gateway [instructions here](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-gateway-install)
+Install a new Virtual Machine into your vnet or use an existing already running Windows VM and install the Logic Apps On-premises data gateway [instructions here](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-gateway-install)
 Once installed, connect it back to your logic apps account to authorize it.
 Create a new Azure Logic App using the request trigger and use the SAP connector to invoke an SAP business process.
 There is a tutorial on this [here](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-using-sap-connector))